pythagoras-yamamoto/pythagoras-yamamoto/README.md

 ## About Me

-I'm a graduate student majoring in data engineering at JAIST [Dam Lab](https://www.jaist.ac.jp/~dam/).
-In particular, I'm studying fake news, social sensor.
+I'm a graduate student majoring in Information Science at JAIST [Dam Lab](https://www.jaist.ac.jp/~dam/).
+I study sociophysics, especially fake news and social sensors.

 My interests are :
 - Front-End Development
-- Interface
+- UI/UX
-- UX
+- Data Analysis

 The study I've been working on lately is :
 - React Hooks